 Brokers also avoid making recommendations that come under the enhanced suitability rule if they are discussing asset allocation models based on generally accepted investment theories.
 However, they do have to disclose the assumptions the models use and how those might affect an investor’s assessments.

 Rule 2111 is intended to encourage fair practices, including keeping brokers from selling merely suitable investments and conducting excessive trades to boost commissions when they work with retail clients.
 Ask your financial advisor if he or she is bound to adhere to the best interest standard in making investment recommendations.
 The enhanced suitability requirements in FINRA’s Rule 2111 now require broker-dealers to make only recommendations that are in the best interest of their retail clients.
 This calls for considering a client’s investment profile, including age, objective, financial capacity and risk tolerance as well as recommending the security that is both optimal and least expensive for retail investors.

 Tips for Investing

-- Any time you are considering making an investment decision, it’s a good idea to talk it over with an experienced financial advisor.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- Any time you are considering making an investment decision, it’s a good idea to talk it over with a financial advisor.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you are ready to start investing, you might start by checking out our investment calculator to gauge the risk and potential returns of specific asset allocations.